jrg94/personal-data/education/README.md

 - **End Time**: the time class ends for the course in 24-hour time
 - **Building**: the campus building that takes place as a two character code
 - **Room Number**: the number of the room in the building where the course is taught

+## Grading History

+The purpose of the [grading history](grading-history.csv) file is to record the score for every assignment ever graded.
+It was initially created because the exported spreadsheets from the learning management system leave a lot to be desired.
+This way, assignments can be treated like events where future changes don't disrupt analyses.
+The list below details the headers:

+- **Section ID**: a unique identifier linking back to a course in [teaching history](teaching-history.csv)
+- **Student ID**: a non-unique identifier to distinguish students in a particular class (note: repeat students may not have the same ID)
+- **Title**: the name given to a particular assignment
+- **Grade**: the grade assessed for a particular assignment
+- **Total**: the maximum number of points a student could earn on that assignment